 Recitals and Opportunities: Performance opportunities may include, but are not limited to: a year end recital, the possibility of playing pieces in Sunday worship at All Saints Lutheran Church, NCMTNA Festival, National Federation of Music Clubs, and playing at area nursing homes.

 Practice Instrument: Access to a piano is required to make progress.
 Preferably, it should be an 88 key full size acoustic piano.
 Please try to have your piano tuned twice a year (the best times are spring and fall).
 If you must use a keyboard, it should have at least 76 keys, be touch sensitive (allowing one to control the loudness/ softness of the key by the force with which the key is struck), have weighted keys (to approximate the touch or action used when playing an acoustic piano), and have a sustaining pedal.
-Please be aware that this will only get them through the first year, maybe two.
+Please be aware that this will only get a student through the first year, maybe two.
 An electronic keyboard severely limits the technical and musical skills a student can practice on at home.
 After that you will want/need to invest in either a full size- 88 key acoustic piano or a good digital piano with weighted keys to get the full benefit of piano lessons.

 Books and Materials: I will let you know what books are necessary for the student's progress, but obtaining them will be your responsibility.
 Most books can be purchased online at Amazon or locally at Music and Arts Center or Sam Ash.
 It is important that books be purchased in a prompt manner.
 I understand the expense that books can incur, and I promise that I will only choose books that I think are necessary and beneficial for the student's progress.
 Ii you do not have a metronome at home, it would be a good idea to purchase one or a metronome app.
 My favorite app is called, "Practice+", which can be obtained for free at the App Store.